igor-baiborodine/kiroule.com/content/article/simplify-development-and-testing-with-bilberry-sandbox.md

 And only now we can start testing.
 I usually create test content for each use case, which is categorized and tagged accordingly.
-So, for example, when testing the ["Support for custom audio files"](https://github.com/Lednerb/bilberry-hugo-theme/issues/270) issue, all the test content I created was categorized as `Audio`, and each article was tagged according to the tested use case, namely the supported audio streaming providers: `Mixcloud`, `SoundCloud`, `Spotify`, and `TuneIn`.
+So, for example, while testing the ["Support for custom audio files"](https://github.com/Lednerb/bilberry-hugo-theme/issues/270) issue, all the test content I created was categorized as `Audio`, and each article was tagged according to the tested use case, namely the supported audio streaming providers: `Mixcloud`, `SoundCloud`, `Spotify`, and `TuneIn`.
 With proper categorization and tagging, it's easy to filter the necessary content, for instance, https://www.bilberry-sandbox.kiroule.com/categories/audio/ or https://www.bilberry-sandbox.kiroule.com/tags/spotify/.

+Then after deploying the Bilberry Sandbox website in my local dev with the `hugo server` command, I test the newly created content.
+If the test results are satisfactory, I commit and push the branch to remote.

+The next step is to create a pull request for the new branch in the [bilberry-hugo-theme-sandbox](https://github.com/igor-baiborodine/bilberry-hugo-theme-sandbox) repository on GitHub.
+Given that **Deploy Previews** is enabled for this repository, Netlify automatically builds the website from that branch and deploys it to a unique URL.

 ### Use in Theme Development
 // TODO